Nazulka/WD-Buzzwords/README.md

 * A Materialize parallax image has been added to visually support the content and for added user interactivity.

 **Search WD Buzzwords**
 * The Search box's design has been inspired by this YouTube tutorial video by [Traversy Media](https://www.youtube.com/watch?v=MaP3vO-vEsg&t=2677s).
-However, it has been completely adapted and I have modified classes and added "Search" and "Refresh" buttons.
+However, the code has been modified and adapted to the site's needs.
+I also have modified classes and added "Search" and "Refresh" buttons.

 **Welcome Section**
 * This section consists of a title and a paragraph text that explains the concept of the website.